 One negative for cast iron is that they can be prone to rust, which may not be evident if regular maintenance isn’t conducted.
 That’s going to require having someone handle repairing cast iron sewer pipe for your home.

-The prospect of a fire in a home with PVC pipes can not only result in PVC sewer pipe repair but full replacement.
+The prospect of a fire in a home with PVC pipes can not only result in PVC pipe repair but full replacement.

 That’s because plastic can offer little protection when being in the presence of such heat.
 In contrast, there won’t be any need to repair cast iron pipes because they’re fire-resistant.